kasper/phoenix/docs/API.md

 ```

 - `on(String key, Array<String> modifiers, Function callback)` constructs a managed handler for a key and returns the identifier for the handler, for arguments see `new Key(...)`
+- `once(String key, Array<String> modifiers, Function callback)` constructs a managed handler for a key that is by default only triggered one time and then disabled, for more control you can explicitly return `false` from the callback function and the handler will not be disabled until you return something else, for arguments see `new Key(...)`
 - `off(int identifier)` disables the managed handler for a key with the given identifier
 - `key` read-only property for the key character in lower case or case sensitive special key
 - `modifiers` read-only property for the key modifiers in lower case